Welcome to the website for Old Goshenhoppen Reformed Church of Harleysville, PA.

 10 Rom.
 8:1-17

-Although written back in 1563, its truth is timeless, and we at Old Goshenhoppen Reformed Church invite you to join with us and find “your only comfort” in the same Lord Jesus Christ.
+Although written back in 1563, its truth is timeless.
+We at Old Goshenhoppen Reformed Church invite you to join with us and find “your only comfort” in the same Lord Jesus Christ.

 Join us for service on Sunday mornings, at 10:00 a.m.